 Another senseless decision was the subordination of the State Department for Statistics of Georgia directly to the executive which now controls official statistical information.
 Any government has a temptation to make statistics produce politically advantageous information.
-Under these circumstances, official statistics are unreliable.
-The only remedy is to amend the law on statistics, liberating the department from the executive's control.
+In general, official statistics are unreliable and the only remedy is to amend the law on statistics so that the department could be liberated from the executive's control.

-In the context of the fight against corruption, 10 the government abolished some important institutions (for example, the Antimonopoly Service and the Food Quality Control Service).
+In the context of the fight against corruption,10 the government abolished some important institutions (for example, the Antimonopoly Service and the Food Quality Control Service).
 This left the public unprotected and the state weakened.
-Such measures could be compared to fighting a headache by cutting off one's head.
+Such measures could be compared to fighting a headache by cutting off your head.

 In the transition to a market economy, de-privatisation is a matter of considerable concern.
-On the pretext of remedying mistakes committed during privatisation (mistakes which in some instances have not been proven), properties are taken from their owners and returned to the state for repeated privatisation.
-In other words, the formation of private ownership is to be started anew, which only indicates that private property is not protected in this country (Papava, 2006b).
+On the pretext of remedying mistakes committed during privatisation (mistakes which in some instances are not proven), properties are taken from their owners and returned to the state for repeated privatisation.
+In other words, the formation of private ownership is to be started anew which only indicates that private property is not protected in this country (Papava, 2006b).
 Without private ownership, however, a market economy is untenable.
 Georgia has a serious problem with the protection of property rights (Christiansen, 2006).

-Another danger associated with de-privatisation is the spirit of revenge held by those who were deprived of their property, waiting for the appropriate opportunity to take it back.
+Another danger associated with de-privatisation is a spirit of revenge when those who were deprived of their property wait for the appropriate opportunity to take it back.
 This undermines the stability of the institution of private ownership and is something which is all too common in Georgia.